Blogging with Kerri

 How do I add my Connected Credit Union debit or credit card?

 Open up the mobile wallet app of your choice.
 In Apple Pay, you will tap the + sign to add your card information.
 In Samsung Pay, you will tap Menu, then Cards, then Add card, and finally Add credit/debit card.
 In Google Pay, you will tap Payment, then Add +, then Credit or debit card.
-After you have added your card information to your mobile wallet, you will need to call 1-844-646-5465 to finalize the verification process.
+After you have added your card information to your mobile wallet, you will need to follow the mobile wallet's instructions to finalize the verification process.

 Financial Tips for College Graduates